Apply for a Reciprocal License (Pennsylvania and Oklahoma Licensees ONLY) - Real Estate Commission

 - Applicants for a reciprocal license agree to other terms stated in §17-3A

-Disclaimer: The information on this page is not to be construed as legal advice by the Maryland Real Estate Commission, the Department of Labor, Licensing and Regulation, or the Office of the Attorney General.
+Disclaimer: The information on this page is not to be construed as legal advice by the Maryland Real Estate Commission, the Maryland Department of Labor, or the Office of the Attorney General.
 Rather, it is being listed for informational purposes only.
 For responses to any factual situations, please contact your attorney.

 Frequently Asked Questions - Reciprocal Licensure